Tonewood: Mechanical properties of tonewoods

-The value for $D$ shown in the table was calculated using this formula and a thickness $H$ of 3.0mm=0.12″.
+The value for $D$ shown in the table was calculated using this formula and a thickness $H$ of 3 mm.

 When wood is used as the neck of an instrument, it can be described using beam theory.
 Flexural rigidity of a beam (defined as $EI$) varies along the length as a function of x shown in the following equation:

-where $E$ is the Young's modulus for the material, $I$ is the second moment of area (in m4), $y$ is the transverse displacement of the beam at x, and $M(x)$ is the bending moment at x.
+where $E$ is the flexural modulus for the material, $I$ is the second moment of area (in m4), $y$ is the transverse displacement of the beam at x, and $M(x)$ is the bending moment at x.
 Beam flexural rigidity has units of Pascal·m4 (equivalent to N·m²).

 The amount of deflection at the end of a cantilevered beam is:

 where $P$ is the point load at the end, and $L$ is the length.
 So deflection is inversely proportional to $EI$.
 Given two necks of the same shape and dimensions, $I$ becomes a constant, and deflection becomes inversely proportional to $E$—in short, the higher this number for a given wood species, the less a neck will deflect under a given force (i.e. from the strings).

 Read more about mechanical properties in Wood for Guitars.